 It covers all of the most common contaminants in tap water.
 There are over 230 contaminants that are filtered out in this pitcher.
 It truly does its job across the board.

 The pitcher has four main components, all of which are made without BPA, BPS, or phthalates.
-The four components are the pitcher, reservoir, pitcher filter, and the filter flushing disk.
+The four components are the pitcher, reservoir, pitcher filter, and filter flushing disk.